 Wiener, Seth, Kiwako Ito & Shari R. Speer

 2021.
 EFFECTS OF MULTITALKER INPUT AND INSTRUCTIONAL METHOD ON THE DIMENSION-BASED STATISTICAL LEARNING OF SYLLABLE-TONE COMBINATIONS.
 Studies in Second Language Acquisition 43:1 ► pp. 155 ff.

 Yang, Bei & Nuoyi Yang

 2019.
 Development of disyllabic tones in different learning contexts.
 International Review of Applied Linguistics in Language Teaching 57:2 ► pp. 205 ff.

 Zhang, Yuping, Jun Li, Shuang Song, Twila Tardif, Margit Burmeister, Sandra M. Villafuerte, Mengmeng Su, Catherine McBride, Hua Shu & Kevin Paterson

-This list is based on CrossRef data as of 11 january 2022.
+This list is based on CrossRef data as of 24 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.